pszemraj/ai-msgbot/README.md

 ### Other resources

-These are probably worth checking out if you find you like NLP/transformer-style language modeling:
+Worth checking out if you find you are interested in NLP/transformer-style language modeling:

 1. [The Huggingface Transformer and NLP course](https://huggingface.co/course/chapter1/2?fw=pt)
 2. [Practical Deep Learning for Coders](https://course.fast.ai/) from fast.ai